 Thanks to the generous support of our Co-Founders, Rabbi Erica and Mark Gerson, AMH has established the Gerson-L’Chaim (“To Life”) Initiative.
-This program was launched in 2016 with our initial Rabbi Erica and Mark Gerson L’Chaim Prize for Outstanding Christian Medical Missionary Service.
+This initiative was launched in 2016 with our initial Rabbi Erica and Mark Gerson L’Chaim Prize for Outstanding Christian Medical Missionary Service.
 The annual L’Chaim Prize of $500,000 is the world’s largest annual award dedicated to direct patient care; the recipient is selected by a panel of leaders in African clinical medicine.
+The Initiative includes the L’Chaim Prize, an annual $500,000 award given to the winner’s institution to support transformational medical projects.
+AMH’s Mission Hospital Teaching Network is also a component of the L’Chaim Initiative.
+The MHTN brings together like-minded institutions committed to significantly expanding their training capacity.
+AMH’s MHTN includes signature 10-year, $2.5 million grants to hospitals in Kibuye and Malawi to enhance sustainability and expand medical educational programs.

 The L’Chaim Prize not only provides important resources for the selected Christian missionary and the hospital he or she serves but also creates a pipeline of future high-impact investments.
 For example, nearly all of the grants made as a result of our recent AMH-Christian Broadcasting Network (CBN) Matching Campaign were previous finalists for the L’Chaim Prize.